 - Never binge drink, which is four or more drinks at once for women and five for men, even as a reward for abstaining for several days.

 For many people, drinking a glass or two of wine becomes a habit at the end of a long work day, a way to unwind and destress.
-This habit can easily get out of control, with individuals believing they need that drink to feel better.
+This habit can quickly get out of control, with individuals believing they need that drink to feel better.
 Developing healthier strategies for relaxing is a great way to avoid developing this bad habit.
 A walk, a cup of tea, a talk with a friend, a good book, or a hot bath, are all better ways to cope with stress and to relax.

 If drinking wine does get out of hand and becomes difficult to control, it may be best to keep it out of the house entirely.
-And, of course, if this and other self-help strategies don’t work, and wine addiction symptoms persist, it is important to seek out professional help.
+And, of course, if this and other self-help strategies don’t work, and wine addiction symptoms persist, it is essential to seek out professional help.
 Fighting any kind of addiction is nearly impossible to do alone, but mental health and addiction specialists can provide assistance.

-Benefits of Wine Consumption
+Scientifically Proven Benefits of Wine Consumption

 When consumed in moderation, wine can actually provide health benefits, especially red varieties.
 It is crucial though, to monitor intake and behaviors to be sure that casual, moderate drinking does not turn into a red wine addiction.

 Moderation means having no more than one drink per day for women and no more than two drinks per day, for men.
 Women generally metabolize alcohol more slowly, which is why they are unable to drink as much.
 Health benefits of moderate wine consumption include:

 - Promotion of sleep due to melatonin content.